StephanieRuthJones/backend-assessment/README.md

     - [ ] You should see your "Listening on port 3000" log in the terminal.
     - [ ] When you visit `http://localhost:3000/` in your browser, you should see a JSON object, `{message: "Welcome to the Rick and Morty API!"}`.

+Commit to Github

+- [ ] Commit your work to Github and push to your forked repository w/ a commit message that reads, `"Part I - Setup"`.

 ### Part II - API GET Routes: Return Rick and Morty Data

-All routes in this section should be created in the `charactersRoutes.js` file.
+All routes in this section should be created in the `characterRoutes.js` file.

-- [ ] Use `/api` as the base path for all character routes
+- [ ] Use `/characters` as the base path for all character routes

 `/characters` Route:
-Create a GET route in the `charactersRoutes.js` file that:
+Create a GET route in the `characterRoutes.js` file that:

 - [ ] Returns an array of **Rick and Morty** characters.
 - [ ] If the `catch` block is triggered, returns a `500` status and a JSON object with a `message` key assigned to a string that reads, `"Server error.
 Please try again later."`

 `/characters/:id` Route:
-Create a GET route in the `charactersRoutes.js` file that:
+Create a GET route in the `characterRoutes.js` file that:

 - [ ] Returns a single **Rick and Morty** character object based on an ID parameter.
 - [ ] If the `catch` block is triggered, it returns the error `status` and a JSON object with a `message` key assigned to the error `statusText`.
 Use [Axios Response Schema documentation](https://axios-http.com/docs/res_schema) as needed.

 `/characters/status/:status` Route:
-Create a GET route in the `charactersRoutes.js` file that:
+Create a GET route in the `characterRoutes.js` file that:

 - [ ] Returns an array of **Rick and Morty** characters who are either alive or dead based on a `status` parameter.
-  - [ ] The `status` parameter should be case insensitive.
   - [ ] The array of characters should be an array of name strings, sorted by first name in alphabetical order.
+  - [ ] If the `status` parameter is not `alive` or `dead`, it returns a `404` status and a JSON object with a `message` key assigned to a string that reads, `"The status must be alive or dead."`
 - [ ] If the `catch` block is triggered, it returns the error `status` and a JSON object with a `message` key assigned to the error message contained in the `axios` error response data.
 Use [Axios Response Schema documentation](https://axios-http.com/docs/res_schema) as needed.

 Commit to Github

-- [ ] Commit your work to Github and push to your forked repository w/ a commit message that reads, "Part II - API GET Routes: Return Rick and Morty Data".
+- [ ] Commit your work to Github and push to your forked repository w/ a commit message that reads, `"Part II - API GET Routes: Return Rick and Morty Data"`.

 ### Part III - Advanced Routes: Return Combined Data

 `/characters/location/:location` Route:
-Create a GET route in the `charactersRoutes.js` file that:
+Create a GET route in the `characterRoutes.js` file that:

 - [ ] Returns an array of **Rick and Morty** character names in alphabetical order who are residents of the first returned location.
 If multiple locations match the parameter, only return the characters from the first location in the returned array.
 - [ ] If the `catch` block is triggered, it returns the error `status` and a JSON object with a `message` key assigned to the error `statusText`.
 Use [Axios Response Schema documentation](https://axios-http.com/docs/res_schema) as needed.

 Commit to Github

-- [ ] Commit your work to Github and push to your forked repository w/ a commit message that reads, "Part III - Advanced Routes: Return Combined Data".
+- [ ] Commit your work to Github and push to your forked repository w/ a commit message that reads, `"Part III - Advanced Routes: Return Combined Data"`.

 ### Part IV - Error Handling Middleware